microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 C          | [d, e, f]
 D          | [g, h, i]

 With this approach, the unbalanced logical tree has been organized into a tree of chunks that guarantee at most **O(log(N))** uploads/downloads per write/read, because B-trees by definition remain balanced.
-Even in this small example, the advantage over the "Simple Chunk Tree" in the previous section is clear: traversing from the root chunk to a leaf chunk walks only two chunks, whereas in the simple chunk tree it walks three.
+Even in this small example, the advantage over the "Simple Chunk Tree" in the previous section is clear; the spine to a leaf chunk in the Path-Based B-Tree is only two chunks long, whereas in the Simple Chunk Tree it is three.
 These differences become more dramatic as the tree gets deeper.

 > The path-based B-tree in this example has more total chunks than the simple chunk tree (four vs. three) and therefore requires more storage.
 However, that overhead also scales logarithmically and becomes fairly negligible for trees with large branching factors.